akeneo/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

    :language: php
    :linenos:

-Our reader reads the file and iterates to return products line by line and then converts it into the Standard format
+The reader processes the file and iterates to return products line by line and then converts it into the Standard format

 This element must be configured with the path of the XML file (an example file is provided in ``XmlConnectorBundle\Resources\fixtures\products.xml``).